 PWS: Are people able to connect with you through the app?

 KURT ANGLE: Yes, eventually.
-Once we get approved through the Apple store, which should be very soon, I’m going to be doing a monthly video call with all the AngleStrong Initiative members.
-So every member will be able to see me on video answering questions and giving a monthly speech.
+Once we get approved through the Apple store, which should be very soon, I will be doing a monthly video call with all the AngleStrong Initiative members.
+Every member will be able to see me on video, answering questions and giving a monthly speech.

 We have a great thing where we have positive daily messages, workout routines, things to better your life.
-Also, if you’re looking for AA meetings, which I highly encourage the twelve-steps, even though this is not a twelve-step, this is for everyone.
+If you’re looking for AA meetings, I highly encourage the twelve-step.
+Even though this is not a twelve-step, this is for everyone.
 You know, AA meetings which are close to you, rehab centers that are better suited for you, whatever you need.
 We’re trying to fulfill everybody’s needs with the app.

 Helping People Who Are Struggling

 PWS: What you’re doing is inspiring and encouraging.
 If your story and your app can change one person’s life, then everything you have gone through was worth it.

 KURT ANGLE: Yes, absolutely.
 I have had a lot of turmoil in my life.
 It’s been tough to accept.
 That’s one thing that I’ve had to learn: to accept everything.

 I’m not in this to make any money.
 This is just me trying to help other people because the epidemic has gotten so bad, especially with opioids.
 Sixty-thousand people died in the last two years from opioid overdoses.
 There are twenty-one million Americans with a drug disorder, and only ten percent of them go to rehab.
 Of that ten percent that go to rehab, only five percent stay in recovery, so you have 2.1 million people that go to rehab every year, and one hundred thousand are the only ones that stay in recovery.
 It has to change.